Courses & Units

-- Apply the concept of Indigenous lifeworlds to generate understanding of the social, cultural, economic and political realities of Palawa life in Tasmania by comparing the similarities and differences of the Palawa lifeworld with that of other distinctive Indigenous peoples
+- Apply the concept of Indigenous lifeworlds to generate understanding of the social, cultural, economic and political realities of Palawa/Aboriginal life in Lutruwita/Tasmania.

-- Describe the ways in which the criticality of the relationship to Country is expressed and practiced within the Indigenous Lifeworld in Tasmania and elsewhere
+- Describe the ways in which the criticality of the relationship to Country is expressed and practiced within Indigenous Lifeworlds

-- Explain and reflect how the Indigenous Lifeworld differs from the non-Indigenous Lifeworlds and how Lifeworld differences impact on relations between Indigenous and non-Indigenous groups in Tasmania and Australia.
+- Explain and reflect on how Indigenous Lifeworld differs from non-Indigenous Lifeworlds and how these Lifeworld differences shape relations between Indigenous and non-Indigenous groups in Australia.

 1 Please refer to more information on student contribution amounts.

 2 Please refer to more information on eligibility and Approved Pathway courses.

 3 Please refer to more information on eligibility for HECS-HELP.